simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 **Rayhunter** requires devices with Qualcomm modems that expose the `/dev/diag` interface, which provides access to cellular protocol information.
 Most consumer devices don't expose this interface for security reasons.
 The supported devices have been specifically tested and confirmed to work with **Rayhunter's** requirements.

 #### Can I install Rayhunter on my regular smartphone?
-No, **Rayhunter** cannot be installed on regular smartphones.
+No, **Rayhunter** can't be installed on regular smartphones.
 It requires specialized mobile hotspot devices with specific Qualcomm modems that expose diagnostic interfaces.
 Supported devices include the Orbic RC400L, TP-Link M7350, and several other mobile hotspot models.

 #### What happens if I try to install Rayhunter on an incompatible device?
 The **Rayhunter** installer includes device detection and will typically refuse to install on incompatible hardware.
 Attempting to force installation on unsupported devices could potentially damage the device or render it inoperable.
 Always verify device compatibility before attempting installation.